Universality of the Homotopy Interleaving Distance: The Triangle Inequality for

-\begin{remark} Notice that in the argument above, we have not used the full strength of the hypothesis that $D$ is cofibrant, only that each element of $D$ is cofibrant and each internal map of $D$ is a cofibration. \end{remark}
+\begin{remark} In the proof of \cref{Prop:Morphisms_are_WEs}, we have not used the full strength of the hypothesis that $F$ is cofibrant, only that each internal map of $F$ is a cofibration.
+However, the assumption that $F$ is cofibrant allows us to interpret $\Lan_{\Int \Bb} F$ as a homotopy Kan extension. \end{remark}